rrakhmanto/stop-start/README.md

 cd stop-start
 ```

-Set up the Serverless project:
+Set up the Serverless project (see http://docs.serverless.com/docs/project-init for mroe details):

 `serverless project init`

-Configure resources:

-A basic set of resources exists to allow the functon to runagainst the instances in EC2. the s-resources-cf.json file.
+Configure resources: a basic set of resources exists to allow the functon to run against the instances in EC2, located in the s-resources-cf.json file.
 These can be reconfigured if need be prior to deploying.
 Any additional resoureces that are to be included can also go into this file.

 Deploy the configured resources: